Topological-Graph Dependencies and Scaling Properties of a Heuristic Qubit-Assignment Algorithm: Results

-The sequences of nonlinear chords that were sequentially added to $s$-qubit linear-path interaction graphs are shown in \cref{sequences-graphs}, where $s \in \{4,6,8\}$ (only one sequence of nonlinear chords is possible for $4$-qubit interaction graphs, and is shown in \cref{sequences-graphs}).
-Nonlinear edges are added until reaching a complete $K_{s}$ graph.
-These edges are added as follows: in Sequence I (\cref{sequences-graphs}), a cycle is immediately created upon adding an edge; subsequently, chords are added to the $s$-qubit cycle such that the degree of every sequentially-numbered vertex is maximized before proceeding to add chords to the consecutively-numbered vertices.
+Cycle-like chords that were sequentially added to $s$-qubit path-like IGs are shown in \cref{fig6}; here, $s \in \{4,6,8\}$.
+Due to the fact that there are several different ways in which one may add chords to the six- and eight-qubit quantum algorithms, two different ways of edge addition were used for the respective $s$-qubit cycles, in order to explore and compare two sets of IGs that are equivalent in all ways, except when viewed through the lens of \textit{topological graph equivalence}.
+We name these resulting sets of IGs generated by each iterative procedure as \textit{breadth-first} or \textit{depth-first} sequences.
+As shown in Sequence I (\cref{fig6}), a cycle is immediately created upon adding an edge between the first and last vertices of a path-like IG; subsequently, chords are added to the $s$-qubit cycle such that the degree of every sequentially-numbered vertex is maximized before proceeding to add chords to the consecutively-numbered vertices.
 We refer to this style of adding edges as a \textit{depth-first} approach.
-Sequence II, however, exhibits a \textit{breadth-first} approach to nonlinear-edge addition, as chords are added in a manner such that the vertex degree of all vertices remain approximately equal.
+Sequence II, however, exhibits a \textit{breadth-first} approach to cycle-like edge addition, as chords are added in a manner such that the vertex degree of all vertices remain approximately equal.
 The red-highlighted edges represent newly-added chords to a particular sequence.
-In this way, we examine and compare the effects of adding nonlinear edges (corresponding to non-nearest neighbor two-qubit gates) in two different fashions.